 The reason it's so essential to decide on your fulfillment process first is that you need to understand if the suppliers are able to provide that type of fulfillment.
 For instance, many suppliers are more than happy to sell you products at wholesale prices and send them straight to your company.
-But it can be a little tricker locating suppliers that also have dropshipping offerings.
+But it can be a little trickier locating suppliers that also have dropshipping offerings.

 Therefore, we recommend keeping this in your mind at all times.